openfisca/openfisca-doc/source/index.md

 Wonderful products rely on OpenFisca!
 Check them out on our [showcase page](https://fr.openfisca.org/showcase/).

 Feeling a bit lost?
 You’re not sure OpenFisca can suit your project?
-[Fill this form](https://antoningarrone.typeform.com/to/FGkioe) and we’ll tell you!
+[Drop us a line](mailto:contact@openfisca.org) and we’ll tell you!